tehreem-anw/PF-Lab03-25K-0667/README.md

 # PF-Lab03-25K-0667
 ## **My name is _Tehreem_**
-## _My major is CS_
+## About Me
-I’m a BS Computer Science student at FAST-NU, interested in:
+I’m currently studying BS Computer Science student at _FAST-NU._ My interests are:
 - programming
 - exploring new technologies